Ayms/bitcoin-wallets/README.md

 Convert your original bitcoin address to a bitcoin fork address (Bitcoin Cash, Bitcoin Gold, etc)

+## Conversion

+Given the increasing number of forks that are occurring this module allows non expert users to easily match addresses from their original wallet to a bitcoin fork address (Bitcoin Cash, Bitcoin Gold, etc), so you don't need to regenerate one wallet for each fork

 ## Implementation

 This module is using [elliptic](https://github.com/indutny/elliptic) and [bs58](https://github.com/cryptocoinjs/bs58), the code is inspired from [hdkey](https://github.com/cryptocoinjs/hdkey)